 Instead of an invitation to dinner with students making me feel like the teacher just got a bushel of shiny, red apples, I find myself questioning the sincerity.
 When the oozing about how much they love the class and if only they had more than one opportunity a week to speak English is followed by an invitation to dinner, I'm skeptical.
 Maybe the dots weren't meant to be connected; but the years in the backseat of the car as a kid trying to figure out how conversations changed from one to the next has become an obsession.

 Years ago I was telling a student (mistakenly defined as a friend) that I'd been out with students the night before.
 She said that she, too, would like to have pizza with me and asked if I spoke English when I was out with students.
 I told her not when it wasn't a lesson (even though sometimes I do).
-I've eaten a lot of pizza since that discussion, but never with her.
+I've gone out for a lot of pizza since that discussion, but never with her.

 Monday, December 8, 2025